 You have a right to want to have some alone time, to have your own plans, to be with your own family or partner.
 Basically, there are times when you’re not available, and that’s normal.
-Once you have accepted this fact, you will feel more comfortable saying no and will be able to make the most of YOUR life.
+Once you have accepted this fact, you will feel more comfortable turning people down and will be able to make the most of YOUR life.

 5. Hang on in there

-If those around you have always heard you say yes, it’s going to be hard for them to accept you saying no. That doesn’t matter, it’s your choice, so stand firm and simply repeat what you said before without giving in.
+If those around you have always heard you say yes, it’s going to be hard for them to accept you deciding the opposite.
+That doesn’t matter, it’s your choice, so stand firm and simply repeat what you said before without giving in.

 And what about at work?
-How do you say no?
+How can you assert yourself professionally?

 By wanting to do everything all the time, more or less willingly, burnouts claim more and more victims.
 That’s why it’s essential to know how to resist strong reluctance from time to time.
-Saying no means taking back control of your planning at work but also means becoming more productive.
-Basically, you’ve got every reason to say know to your boss!
+Refusing to do things means taking back control of your planning at work, but also means becoming more productive.
+Basically, you’ve got every reason to disagree with your boss.